NeuraiProject/Neurai/doc/docker/README.md

 docker build -t neurai-node:local doc/docker/node
 docker volume create neurai-data docker run -d --name neurai-node --restart unless-stopped \
+  --stop-timeout 300 \
+  --log-opt max-size=10m --log-opt max-file=3 \
   -p 19000:19000 \
   -v neurai-data:/data \
   neurai-node:local
 ```

+`--stop-timeout` gives `neuraid` time to flush its databases on shutdown, and
+the log options rotate the container log so it cannot grow unbounded.

 The volume persists the blockchain, wallet data, RPC cookie, and `neurai.conf`.
 The configuration file is generated only when it does not already exist, so